-&lt;sup>6 A participant derogation is a rule made at the request of a person who is conferred a right, or is subject to an obligation, under the NER that exempts that person or a class of person of which that person is a member, from complying with a provision of the NER; or modifies or varies the application of a provision of the NER to that person or that class of person.
+6 A participant derogation is a rule made at the request of a person who is conferred a right, or is subject to an obligation, under the NER that exempts that person or a class of person of which that person is a member, from complying with a provision of the NER; or modifies or varies the application of a provision of the NER to that person or that class of person.
 Refer to section 91(5) of the NEL.

-The NSW DNSPs applied to the Australian Competition Tribunal (Tribunal) for merits review of the 2014-19 distribution determinations under s.71B of the NEL.
-On 26 February 2016, the Tribunal set aside the determinations and remitted them to the AER.
+ActewAGL applied to the Australian Competition Tribunal (Tribunal) for merits review of the 2014-19 distribution determinations under s.71B of the NEL.
+On 26 February 2016, the Tribunal set aside the determination and remitted them to the AER.
 The AER subsequently sought judicial review in the Full Federal Court of the Tribunal's decision.
 At the time of this Draft Determination's publication, the Full Federal Court has yet to decide on the matter.

-&lt;sup>8 www.aemc.gov.au/Rule-changes/Participant-derogation-ACT-DNSP-Revenue-Smoothing
+8 www.aemc.gov.au/Rule-changes/Participant-derogation-NSW-DNSPs-Revenue-Smoothing